 "I am interested in issues related to transportation, urban planning, emergency preparedness, cyber security, business intelligence and the environment."

-Currently a member of Solano Transportation Authority’s Paratransit Coordinating Council, Richard L. Burnett has been a member of MTC’s Policy Advisory Council since its inception.
-He sits on the Solano County Transit (SolTrans) Public Advisory Committee (as Chairperson from 2012 to 2014), was previously a member of the City of Vallejo Citizens Transportation Advisory Committee, and served as a member of the City of Vallejo Housing and Redevelopment Commission.
-In his “spare” time, he works as a Chief Examination Proctor for the State of California Department of Consumer Affairs.
+Richard L. Burnett currently works for IDEMIA in San Francisco, an identity and security Federal contractor to the Transportation Security Administration (TSA).
+He has been a member of MTC’s Policy Advisory Council since its inception.
+He sits on Solano Transportation Authority’s (STA) Paratransit Coordinating Council (PCC), the Solano County Transit (SolTrans) Public Advisory Committee (as Chairperson from 2012 to 2014), was previously a member of the City of Vallejo Citizens Transportation Advisory Committee, and served as a member of the City of Vallejo Housing and Redevelopment Commission.

 Representing the Low-Income Community of Alameda County